-Culpability Harm The respondent was in a position of trust for financial matters Whether the misconduct was a one-off incident or part of a course of conduct The misconduct enabled the misuse or misappropriation of funds by others Whether, and to what extent, the respondent benefited from, or intended to benefit from, the misconduct The harm or risk of harm to a vulnerable individual including a financially vulnerable individual The extent of action required to remedy the consequences of the misconduct Whether the misconduct had an adverse impact on the administration of justice
+Culpability ★ The respondent was in a position of trust for financial matters. ★ The misconduct enabled the misuse or misappropriation of funds by others. ★ Whether, and to what extent, the respondent benefited from, or intended to Harm ★ The harm or risk of harm to a financially vulnerable individual. ★ The extent of action required to remedy the consequences of the misconduct.